 // AUTONOMOUS CONTENT CREATION

-Brand-safety gate: banned-word filtering for autonomous AI output
+The brand-safety gate: output-time banned-word filtering for autonomous AI content

 The direct answer